briromer/sourcingboston/README.md

 ## sourcecode

-Participants will be asked to share
+Participants will be asked to share their work by uploading code, data and design artifacts to github.

 ## sponsors